AnhNH198/internship-2020/AnhNH/Kubernetes_Concepts/Best_practice_for_developing_app/2pod_lifecycle.md

 **$ kubectl delete po mypod --grace-period=0 --force**

-Be careful when using this option, especially with pods of a StatefulSet.
+Be careful when using this option, **especially with pods of a StatefulSet**.
 The Stateful- Set controller takes great care to never run two instances of the same pod at the same time (two pods with the same ordinal index and name and attached to the same PersistentVolume).
-By force-deleting a pod, you’ll cause the controller to create a replacement pod without waiting for the containers of the deleted pod to shut down.
-In other words, two instances of the same pod might be running at the same time, which may cause your stateful cluster to malfunction.
-Only delete stateful pods forcibly when you’re absolutely sure the pod isn’t running anymore or can’t talk to the other members of the cluster (you can be sure of this when you confirm that the node that hosted the pod has failed or has been disconnected from the network and can’t reconnect).
+By force-deleting a pod, **you’ll cause the controller to create a replacement pod without waiting for the containers of the deleted pod to shut down**.

+In other words, **two instances of the same pod might be running at the same time**, which may **cause your stateful cluster to malfunction**.

+Only **delete** **stateful** pods **forcibly** when you’re **absolutely sure the pod isn’t running anymore** or **can’t talk to the other members of the cluster** (you can be **sure** of this **when you confirm that the node that hosted the pod has failed** or **has been disconnected** from the network and can’t reconnect).

 Now that you understand how containers are shut down, let’s look at it from the application’s perspective and go over how applications should handle the shutdown procedure.
 ### 5.2 IMPLEMENTING THE PROPER SHUTDOWN HANDLER IN YOUR APPLICATION
 Applications should react to a SIGTERM signal by starting their shut-down procedure and terminating when it finishes.
-Instead of handling the SIGTERM signal, the applica- tion can be notified to shut down through a pre-stop hook.
-In both cases, the app then only has a fixed amount of time to terminate cleanly.
+Instead of handling the SIGTERM signal, the application can be notified to shut down through a pre-stop hook.
+In both cases, the app then **only has a fixed amount of time to terminate cleanly.**
 But what if you can’t predict how long the app will take to shut down cleanly?

 For example, imagine your app is a distributed data store.
-On scale-down, one of the pod instances will be deleted and therefore shut down.
-In the shut-down procedure, the pod needs to migrate all its data to the remaining pods to make sure it’s not lost.
+On scale-down, one of the pod instances will be deleted and therefore shut down. **In the shut-down procedure, the pod needs to migrate all its data to the remaining pods to make sure it’s not lost.**

 Should the pod start migrating the data upon receiving a termination signal (through either the SIGTERM signal or through a pre-stop hook)?
-Absolutely not!
-This is not recommended for at least the following two reasons:
+**Absolutely not!** This is not recommended for at least the following two reasons:
 *   A container terminating doesn’t necessarily mean the whole pod is being terminated.
 *   You have no guarantee the shut-down procedure will finish before the process is killed.
 This second scenario doesn’t happen only when the grace period runs out before the application has finished shutting down gracefully, but also when the node running the pod fails in the middle of the container shut-down sequence.
 Even if the node then starts up again, the Kubelet will not restart the shut-down procedure (it won’t even start up the container again).
 There are absolutely no guarantees that the pod will be allowed to complete its whole shut-down procedure.
 ### 5.3 REPLACING CRITICAL SHUT-DOWN PROCEDURES WITH DEDICATED SHUT-DOWN PROCEDURE PODS
 How do you ensure that a critical shut-down procedure that absolutely must run to completion does run to completion (for example, to ensure that a pod’s data is migrated to other pods)?

-One solution is for the app (upon receipt of a termination signal) to create a new Job resource that would run a new pod, whose sole job is to migrate the deleted pod’s data to the remaining pods.
+One **solution** is for the app (upon receipt of a termination signal) to create a new Job resource that would run a new pod, whose sole job is to **migrate the deleted pod’s data to the remaining pods**.
 But if you’ve been paying attention, you’ll know that you have no guarantee the app will indeed manage to create the Job object every single time.
 What if the node fails exactly when the app tries to do that?

-The proper way to handle this problem is by having a dedicated, constantly run- ning pod that keeps checking for the existence of orphaned data.
-When this pod finds the orphaned data, it can migrate it to the remaining pods.
-Rather than a constantly running pod, you can also use a CronJob resource and run the pod periodically.
+The **proper way to handle this problem is by having a dedicated, constantly running pod that keeps checking for the existence of orphaned data**.
+When this pod **finds the orphaned data**, it can **migrate it to the remaining pods**.
+Rather than a constantly running pod, you can also use a **CronJob** resource and **run the pod periodically**.
 You may think StatefulSets could help here, but they don’t.
-As you’ll remember, scaling down a StatefulSet leaves PersistentVolumeClaims orphaned, leaving the data stored on the PersistentVolume stranded.
-Yes, upon a subsequent scale-up, the Persistent- Volume will be reattached to the new pod instance, but what if that scale-up never happens (or happens after a long time)?
+As you’ll remember,**scaling down a StatefulSet** leaves **PersistentVolumeClaims orphaned**, leaving the data stored on the PersistentVolume stranded.
+Yes, upon a subsequent scale-up, the Persistent-
+Volume will be reattached to the new pod instance, but what if that scale-up never happens (or happens after a long time)?
 For this reason, you may want to run a data-migrating pod also when using StatefulSets (this scenario is shown in figure 17.6).
-To prevent the migration from occurring during an application upgrade, the data- migrating pod could be configured to wait a while to give the stateful pod time to come up again before performing the migration.
+To prevent the migration from occurring during an application upgrade, the data-migrating pod could be configured to wait a while to give the stateful pod time to come up again before performing the migration.
 ![](../images/podlife12.png)